hossem7/Task-Management-App/README.md

 - Node.js (v14+ recommended)
 - npm or yarn
-- create a .env.local file on the /frontend foler and add this line
+- create a .env.local file on the /frontend folder and add this line
   ```bash
   VITE_API_URL=https://localhost:7025/api/
   ```